Henry Picker: Biography

+who made it after consultation with Himmler, Ribbentrop and Canaris rejected.

 From 1941 he was married to sports teacher Irene Atzinger.
-The couple had three sons and one daughter.
+The couple had four sons and one daughter.

 Hitler's Table Talk

 Picker's version of the Table Talk was published in 1951 under the title Hitlers Tischgespräche im Führerhauptquartier, and relied upon the original German notes he acquired from Heinrich Heim taken from July 1941 to March 1942, and Picker's own notes taken from March 21, 1942, through August 2, 1942.